-The purpose of the GTP and sediment trap located within Amaroo Reserve plays an important part in assisting with limiting the amount of pollutants and sediments entering the wetland.
+The GTP and sediment trap located within Amaroo Reserve plays an important part in assisting with limiting the amount of pollutants and sediments entering the wetland.
 However, these two measures are not operating effectively and in need of maintenance and upgrades.